iansltx/raphple/readme.md

 # Raphple

-A mobile phone based online raffle system using PHP, MySQL, AMPHP components, and Twilio or Nexmo.
+A mobile phone based online raffle system using PHP, MySQL, AMPHP components, and Twilio, Nexmo, or SignalWire.
 You can see a live implementation (using Twilio) as http://raphple.com.

 ## Setup (non-Docker)

 For higher performance, consider installing the `libevent`, `ev`, or `php-uv` extensions.
 The included Dockerfile uses `uv`.

-1. Set up an SMS provider account (Twilio or Nexmo) and point it to the appropriate webhook, or use a dummy account.
+1. Set up an SMS provider account and point it to the appropriate webhook, or use a dummy account.
 See Setup (SMS) for more details.
 2. Download Composer and install dependencies.
 3. Import /db/schema.sql into a MySQL 5.6+ database.
 4. Set $_ENV vars for your SMS provider, as well as DB_HOST, DB_USER, DB_PASSWORD and DB_NAME vars to